 It wouldn’t be a complete Columbia River Gorge experience without a waterfall!
 Madison and Dillon budgeted several hours for a photo-adventure with me, their maid of honor, and best man.
 Since there was still a lot of smoke from the fires, we skipped Government Cove (a stunning location on the Oregon side of the gorge with epic views) and went to Steep Creek Falls instead.
 It’s about 20 minutes from Skamania Lodge down a bumpy, winding gravel road.
 We took photos on the bridge and by the waterfall, using teamwork to climb down the trail to the base of the falls with Madison’s long dress.
 It was worth it, though.
 I love the dramatic images we took here!
 It’s one of my all-time favorite locations for sure.
 You can see more Steep Creek Falls photos here and here!

 “What I loved about the gorge was just how beautiful and different it is from where we live,” Madison said.
-“Oklahoma is just so flat 😂.
-I love the stone house because even though it is sort of broken and destroyed, it is still beautiful.
-Which in my mind resembles life.
-It can be sad but also beautiful.”
+“Oklahoma is just so flat 😂.”

 Insulin before cake